 For more information leave a message in the comment box below.

-Dapeng Wu, with over 14 years of experience in data storage technologies, is a principal software engineer in the OpenEdge database group.
+Dapeng Wu, with over 16 years of experience in data storage technologies, is a software architect in the OpenEdge database group.
 Prior to Progress, Dapeng also worked at Cisco Systems and IBM.